barotto/libRocketDoc/pages/cpp_manual/hidden_elements.md

 }
 ```

-The GenerateString() will format whitespace and endlines as appropriate for the value of the 'white-space' RCSS property on the element.
-To change how it processes whitespace, change the 'white-space' property.
+The `GenerateString()` will format whitespace and endlines as appropriate for the value of the `white-space`{:.prop} RCSS property on the element.
+To change how it processes whitespace, change the `white-space`{:.prop} property.

 Just generating lines of text from the element won't position them or get them rendering however.

 ### Rendering text

 Text elements store a list of generated lines, each with a two-dimensional offset from the top-left of the text element.
-To begin positioning lines, call ClearLines() to clear all previously-generated lines.
+To begin positioning lines, call `ClearLines()` to clear all previously-generated lines.

 ```cpp
 // Clears all lines of generated text and prepares the element for generating new lines. void ClearLines();
 ```

-Then call AddLines() for each generated line.
+Then call `AddLines()` for each generated line.

 ```cpp
 // Adds a new line into the text element.